Padmika/Nector/README.md

 ##Sample usage
-Make sure you have added a reference to Achilles and imported it through a using statement ( ex: using Achilles.Core;)
+Make sure you have added a reference to Nector and imported it through a using statement ( ex: using Nector.Core;)
 ```csharp
             string colValue1 = "sampleValue1";
             string colName1 = "sampleName1";